cosinekitty/astronomy/source/js/README.md

 such as asteroids or comets, that move through the Solar System.
 It does so by calculating the gravitational forces on the bodies from the Sun and planets.
-The user of this class supplies a list of initial positions and velocities for the bodies.
+The user of this class supplies a list of initial positions and velocities for the small bodies.
 Then the class can update the positions and velocities over small time steps.